armonluck/reading-notes/class4.md

 - HTML is seen on front-end development
 - As noted above, HTML is NOT a programming language but is instead a *markup language*

 ## What are Wireframes?

 - Practice used by UX Designers - low fidelity sketch of digital interface, barebones of a design
 - Provides basic artifact that can be tested with users through positioning of buttons and menus on the diagram
 - Mobile app wireframes can be created for each screen in a product/app
 - Types: physical hand drawn sketch vs digital wireframes
 - Both types need basic fundamental shapes in black/white/gray.
 Keep things in basic forms/colors.
-- Digital wireframes can be shared w    ith the rest of the design team.
+- Digital wireframes can be shared with the rest of the design team.

 ### Digital Softwares to make Wireframes